Employee Listserv Protocols

 The Shepherd University Listserv is a communication service available to all employees of the University.
 It allows us to expand the effectiveness of our communications when messages are appropriate for substantially all of the University community.
 In order for this Listserv to be effective, it is essential that participants comply with these Protocols.

-The University is establishing the Listserv in a manner that will allow any employee to post a message to all employees.
+The University has established the Listserv in a manner that will allow any employee to post a message to all employees.
 There are actually three lists: all employees, faculty only, and staff only.
 This will also allow staff to send messages to the staff only, and faculty to send messages to the faculty only.
 Staff will not be able to post to the faculty-only list, and likewise faculty will not be able to post to the staff-only list.
 Both the use of the Listserv and the content of the Protocols are subject to review and amendment by the University President.

 - The purpose of the Shepherd University Listserv is to exchange information and ideas that are of broad interest or applicability to nearly all University employees or to nearly all of either the faculty or the staff.
 This should be restricted to items that actually relate to the business of the University and/or the professional work or activities of an employee that is done ‘in the capacity of’ being an employee.
 Personal business, in which the University community as a whole has no real interest, should not be sent through the Listserv.